garrandall/popular-music-data/tracks/one-piece-topless-bathing-suit-the-rip-chords.md

 But there she was like my buddy did say
 For everyone to see
 That little old lady about 94 doing the watusi
-Yeah, ooooh... ha ha ha
+Yeah, oh... ha ha ha

 One piece topless bathing suit
 In Boston she'd be banned